Paperback-iOS/website/src/addRepo/index.md

 ---
 title: Add Repository
-description: Paperback deeplink for adding repositories to the app.
+description: Paperback deeplink for adding a repository to the app.
 navbar: false
 sidebar: false
 editLink: false